DanielGoncalves666/Kirchner-Model/readme.md

 Toggle Options (optional):

       --debug                Prints debug information to stdout.
+      --print-dff=DYN_FILE   Prints the dynamic floor field to stdout (default).
+If the name of a file is provided, the data is stored in it.
       --print-sff            Prints the static floor field to stdout.
       --simulation-set-info  Prints simulation set information (exits
                              coordinates) to the output file.